AMR-Hackathon-2021/long-reads/README.md

 See [Docs](docs/README.md)

-## Method
+## A possible approach

-* locate amr genes.
+* Locate AMR genes.

-* fetch long reads.
+* Fetch long reads.

-* consensus.
+* Consensus.

 ## Output

-* Output is the sytenic block of ARGs, mutuations in those genes.
+* Sytenic block of ARGs, mutuations in those genes.

 * Plasmid typing on reads associated with the ARGs.